encode/django-rest-framework/docs/api-guide/validators.md

 #### Using with a hidden date field.

 If you want the date field to be entirely hidden from the user, then use `HiddenField`.
-This field type does not accept user input, but instead always returns it's default value to the `validated_data` in the serializer.
+This field type does not accept user input, but instead always returns its default value to the `validated_data` in the serializer.

     published = serializers.HiddenField(default=timezone.now)